-buildings downtown, including the city's first skyscrapers, along with the continued development of resort- and tourist-related resources.
+increase in the city's history.43 Commercial activity increased apace, and buildings were constructed to accommodate Santa Monica's new or expanding businesses and increased tourist activity.
+Commercial trends that began in the early 20th century continued in the 1920s, with the establishment of numerous prominent commercial buildings downtown, including the city's first skyscrapers, along with the continued development of resort- and tourist-related resources.
 The downtown commercial core continued to expand along with the growing population.
 However, the Great Depression and World War II slowed commercial development in Santa Monica.
 Building activity declined, and new commercial construction was rare.
 Santa Monica's tourist attractions struggled throughout the Great Depression.

 Despite economic struggles, the years between the Great Depression and World War II were busy years in Santa Monica.
 Several arms of Roosevelt's "New Deal" program, including the Public Works Administration (1933; PWA) and Works Progress Administration (1935; WPA), were heavily involved in Santa Monica during this period.
-After the Long Beach Earthquake of 1933 devastated the City, public aid helped the City rebuild.43 The PWA/WPA helped to build several structures and buildings throughout in the city, including the Santa Monica Post Office (1938), Colorado Avenue Viaduct (1939), Olympic Boulevard Storm Drain (1940), and the Santa Monica Municipal Airport (1941).
+After the Long Beach Earthquake of 1933 devastated the City, public aid helped the City rebuild.44 The PWA/WPA helped to build several structures and buildings throughout in the city, including the Santa Monica Post Office (1938), Colorado Avenue Viaduct (1939), Olympic Boulevard Storm Drain (1940), and the Santa Monica Municipal Airport (1941).
 The WPA and Federal Art Project (FAP) were also responsible for various public art projects, including a mural in the Santa Monica Public Library (1935) and sculptures installed in Pacific Palisades Park (1934) and Santa Monica High School (1937).
 The Art Deco-style City Hall (1938), designed by Donald Parkinson with terrazzo mosaics by local artist Stanton Macdonald-Wright, was also constructed using WPA funds.

 In the years leading up to the United States entry into the war in December 1941, a series of dramatic shifts began.
 Thousands of people migrated to Southern California from other parts of the country.
 The rapid influx of Douglas Aircraft and other defense workers exacerbated Southern California's already intense need for housing.
-In 1940, the population of Santa Monica was 53,500.44 During the war, Douglas aircraft had 44,000 people (mostly women) on its payroll at the Santa Monica Cloverfield facility, nearly doubling Santa Monica's population.45 Unlike other cities, Santa Monica had little open land on which to construct defense worker housing, even if the money and materials had been available.
+In 1940, the population of Santa Monica was 53,500.45 During the war, Douglas aircraft had 44,000 people (mostly women) on its payroll at the Santa Monica Cloverfield facility, nearly doubling Santa Monica's population.46 Unlike other cities, Santa Monica had little open land on which to construct defense worker housing, even if the money and materials had been available.
 Instead, density increased in an already built-out city.
-The federal government converted newly-built public housing complexes to "defense housing," and constructed additional "war worker" housing complexes.
-These investments provided temporary relief, but housing was a problem that persisted for many years after the war's end.46
+The federal government converted newly-built public housing complexes to "defense